 The fuller lip is overall considered a healthier look, but the proportion of the upper and bottom lip is what sets Fibonacci’s Golden Ratio.The upper lip should be proportionally smaller to the bottom lip at the medial center.
 Lip injections presume the most recent outbreak in facial plastics, and by my professional observation, more women are striving for the larger upper lip to meet fashionable trend.
 Though I will never doubt the appeal of the Golden Ratio standard, which offers the most natural look.

 Skin that is considered beautiful is associated as acne and pigmentation free, but youthful skin look is free of harsh lines, wrinkles, and acne scarred texture.
 Skin trends are now breaking the beauty stereotypes; for instance, Amy Deanna, a model with vitiligo, a skin disease characterized by it blotching of light and dark skin pigments, became a new Ambassador of CoverGirl this year.

 Fat distribution throughout the face, in collaboration with firm, collagen-filled skin, determines our healthiest appeal in facial beauty.
 Facial volume plays a role in the Golden Ratio bringing cheek proportion to the ‘inverted triangle’ (refer to the diagram above).
 Overtime, men and women experience volume loss as both their collagen and fat gradually atrophy in the face.
-The aged look with volume loss can be reversed and corrected with fat transfer, filler injectables, and platelet-rich plasma.
+The aged look with volume loss can be reversed and corrected with fat transfer, filler injectables, and Growth Factors.

 Lower Face Shape